maxspevack/fishwrap/docs/blog/05_release_engineering.md

 *   **Engine:** Needs to calculate the time.
 *   **Theme:** Needs to display it.

-If we updated the Theme first, it would crash (missing variable).
+If we updated the Theme first, it would be buggy (missing variable).
 If we updated the Engine first, the timestamp would be invisible.
 We adopted a **Forward Compatibility** policy: The Theme checks `{% if time_str %}`.
 This allows us to deploy the Theme change *today*, and have the feature "light up" automatically when the Engine is upgraded next week.

 ### 3. Smart Builds (Makefiles are DAGs)